 - How does a student WITHDRAW from their course?

-- If you have started a course and now do not want to complete it, email your teacher and ask to be withdrawn from the course.
+- If you have started a course and now do not want to complete it, see our withdrawal page for instructions on how to withdraw.

 - What percent do I need to get an A grade?

 C+ (67-72%) High Average

 I (0-49%) Incomplete